Grenadier: Origins

 The infantry of the Dutch States Army, influenced by their French invaders, adopted grenadiers in 1672.
 By 1678 six men in each company were trained to throw hand grenades, developed by the Dutch master fireworker Johan van Haren.

 In May 1677, the English Army ordered that two soldiers of every Guards Regiment were to be trained as grenadiers; in April 1678 it was ordered that a company of grenadiers be added to the senior eight regiments of foot of the army.
 On 29 June of that year the diarist John Evelyn saw them drilling at an encampment at Hounslow, near London:

 Now were brought into service a new sort of soldier called Grenadiers, who were dexterous in flinging hand grenadoes, every one having a pouch full; they had furred caps with coped crowns like Janizaries, which made them look very fierce, and some had long hoods hanging down behind, as we picture fools.
 Their clothing being likewise piebald, yellow and red.

 Grenades

-The first grenades were small iron spheres filled with gunpowder fused with a length of slow-match, and roughly the size of a tennis ball.
+The first grenades were small iron spheres, roughly the size of a tennis ball, filled with gunpowder fused with a length of slow-match.
 The grenadiers had to be tall and strong enough to hurl these heavy objects far enough so as not to harm themselves or their comrades, and disciplined enough to stand at the forefront of the fight, light the fuse and throw at the appropriate moment to minimize the ability of an enemy to throw the grenade back.
 Understandably, such requirements led to grenadiers being regarded as an elite fighting force.